-- Handout-1.1: Self Introduction
+- Handout-1.1: Self-introduction

-- Handout-1.2: Training Goal and Objectives
+- Handout-1.2: Training Goal and Objectives.

+- Handout-1.3: Six rights of logistics management

+- Handout-1.4: Roles and responsibilities of District cLMIS operators

+- Handout-1.5: Training schedule

-- User Manual and Participants Guide
+- Training Goal and Objectives

+- Training Schedule

 - Session Objectives

-- Training Goal and Objectives

 - Training norms for participants and trainers during training session

-- Prior to starting the session, the trainer(s) must be sure that all materials and equipment needed for the session are ready at hand. - If the session is planned to be co-facilitated, the facilitators should decide before the session, who will facilitate which part of the session and prepare accordingly. - Each facilitator should introduce him/herself before start of the session.
+- Prior to starting the session, the trainer(s) must be sure that all materials and equipment needed for the session are ready at hand. - If the session is planned to be co-facilitated, the co-facilitators should decide, before the session, who will facilitate which part of the session and take preparation accordingly. - If the session is planned to be co-facilitated, each facilitator should introduce him/herself before start of the session.